nawazshahm/scout/HowTo:-fetch-configuration-for-a-new-service-or-resource.md

    1. The name of the response's attribute that contains the list of resources (from the same boto3 documentation page)
    1. The path under which the resources will be stored: ```services.<service_name>(.regions.id)(.vpcs.id).<resource_name>```

+**Note that the name of the resources in the Scout2 data structure should be in snake case and plural, *i.e.* functions, db_subnet, resource_arns, ...**

 In this example, the following payload was added in the ```compute``` service group, as can be seen at https://github.com/nccgroup/Scout2/commit/ed001c6408aaadca5b9445accf50adef3816c0d5#diff-d3ca4ab2899d83e6eb513318af837b8d.
 ```
         "awslambda": {